graphix-asterixdb/graphix-asterixdb.github.io/docs/language-reference/queries.md

 ```

 Putting aside the good practice of specifying explicit iteration variables in SQL++, the problem of specifying graph query patterns in nearly all non-trivial use cases involves describing more than one graph element.
-Consequently, gSQL++ does **not** support implicit iteration variables for `FromGraphTerm`s.
+Consequently, gSQL++ does **not** support implicit iteration variables for variables defined in `MatchExpr` and `MatchStep` productions.
 This lack of support contrasts SQL++, where one-dataset queries are (arguably) more common.

 ## `MATCH` Expression

-The purpose of a `FromGraphTerm` is to specify a (potentially navigational) graph pattern and introduce all mapping _permutations_ of the graph pattern to the underlying data.
+The purpose of a `PatternExpr` is to specify a (potentially navigational) graph pattern and introduce all mapping _permutations_ of the graph pattern to the underlying data.

 * * *